openai/gym/README.rst

 Supported systems
 -----------------

-We currently support Linux and OS X running Python 3.5 -- 3.8 Windows support is experimental - algorithmic, toy_text, classic_control and atari *should* work on Windows (see next section for installation instructions); nevertheless, proceed at your own risk.
+We support Python 3.6, 3.7, 3.8 and 3.9 on Linux and macOS.
+We will accept PRs related to Windows, but do not officially support it.

 Installation
 ============